JACoW-org/docs-IPAC/docs/InvitedOrals/SSSPCsetup.md

 ### Call for the MC Coordinators review

-As usal, it's time now to notify the MC Coordinators to review the track changes requests.
+As usual, it's time now to notify the MC Coordinators to review the track changes requests.
 With the email utility of your choice in the *Roles Setup* or *Participant Roles* screens, the Scientific Secretariat will send [instructions](MCCtrackreview.md) to the Track Conveners, together with a clear deadline.
 This exercise should last **one/two weeks**.

-## 3. Preparation for the Prioritization of proposed abstracts
+## 3. Preparation for the Prioritisation of proposed abstracts

 The next task is to reconfigure the abstract reviewing interface via the *Workflows > Call for Abstracts > Settings* pane: